Menu

 If your soil is nutrient-rich and you’ve added compost and other amendments to your soil, you may not need to add additional fertilizer.
 Most summer vegetables, like corn and tomatoes, are heavy feeders, however, and may require some extra fertilizing.
 But don’t go overboard with fertilizing – too much nitrogen in the soil may result in large, healthy plants that bear little to no fruit.

 For the homemade options, compost tea and grass clippings are homemade fertilizers that will provide a slow boost of nitrogen (and in the case of compost tea, beneficial organisms, too).
-If you are a DIY-type gardener, certainly you can give these a try.
+If you are a DIY-type gardener, you can certainly give these a try.
 But to ensure success, I also like to keep a store-bought organic, liquid fertilizer on-hand to use every 3-4 weeks during the summer.
 You can also use dry granular fertilizer.
 Granular fertilizers release more slowly than liquid and will take a bit longer to work their way into the soil.
 I find that dry, granular fertilizers work best when worked into the soil early in the season, while liquid fertilizer provides a quick nutrient boost (if needed) during the growing season.

 Vegetables harvested from victory garden